molily/molily.de/_posts/2020-11-21-testing-angular.md

 };
 ```

-Now we need to instruct Cypress to intercept the Flickr API request and answer with fake data.
+Now we instruct Cypress to intercept the Flickr API request and answer it with fake data.
 This setup happens in the test’s `beforeEach` block.

 <aside class="margin-note">Fake server with route</aside>